MicrosoftDocs/dynamics-365-fraud-protection/content/evaluate-experience.md

 To move to the [Diagnose experience](diagnose-experience.md) from Evaluate or Protect, select **Switch to Diagnose** at the bottom of the navigation bar.

-Protect is differentiated from Evaluate with additional features as described on the [Protect experience](protect-experience.md) page   by becoming your real-time risk decision tool in your full production environment.
+Protect is differentiated from Evaluate with additional features as described on [Protect experience](protect-experience.md) by becoming your real-time risk decision tool in your full production environment.